benharold/libdrag/CompuLink Auto-Start Systems for Drag Racing.md

 When auto-start conditions are met, the system doesn't immediately begin the tree sequence - instead, it **arms the countdown timer while monitoring final staging completion**.
 The actual Christmas tree activation occurs after both vehicles are fully staged, with built-in timing safeguards to ensure fair starts.

-**Professional tree timing** activates all three amber lights simultaneously, followed by the green light after exactly 0.400 seconds. **Sportsman tree timing** flashes the three amber lights consecutively at 0.500-second intervals, with the green light appearing 0.500 seconds after the final amber.
+**Professional tree timing** activates all three amber lights simultaneously, with two variants: the 0.400 second pro tree used in Top Fuel, Funny Car, Pro Stock, and Super Gas/Super Comp classes where the green light appears exactly 0.400 seconds after the ambers; and the 0.500 second pro tree used in Super Street and certain sportsman classes where the green appears 0.500 seconds after the ambers. **Sportsman tree timing** (also called "Full Tree") flashes the three amber lights consecutively at 0.500-second intervals, with the green light appearing 0.500 seconds after the final amber.

 The system incorporates sophisticated timing logic with a **minimum staging duration of 0.6 seconds** for sportsman classes and 0.5 seconds for professional classes after both cars are fully staged.
 A **random delay window of 0.6 to 1.4 seconds** (0.6 to 1.1 seconds for Pro Tree) includes an additional 0.2-second random variation to prevent tree anticipation and electronic cheating devices.